timmos1/APMM_2025/Welcome file.md

 ## TASK 02 - Atoms in disguise
-In this task we are going to explore several other objects of ase library which generate a
+In this task we are going to explore several other objects of ase library which generate atomic structures based on description of

 1)Create a new directory silllicon
 > cd ..